Improve your Flash photos by not lighting everything

 Maybe you want the light on even less of the face like this.
 [Figure 3]

-I started this photo shoot with figure 2.
-I started with a back lighted subject.
-Most all the light is on the background and the subject is in the shade.
+I started this photo shoot with Figure 2.
+I started with a backlighted subject.
+Most of the light is in the background, and the subject is in the shade.

 This is the setup.
 I used a fill flash on my Nikon P7000 to take this photo.
-If you look behind the model you can see the shadow from the house and see how all the sunlight is hitting the background.
-Nikon SB900 on light stand with Radio Poppers PX helping be sure the signal from the Nikon SU800 is not lost outside in all the sunlight.
+If you look behind the model, you can see the shadow from the house and see how all the sunlight hits the background.
+Nikon SB900 is on a light stand with Radio Poppers PX, which helps ensure the signal from the Nikon SU800 is not lost outside in all the sunlight.

-I suggest doing this assignment yourself and take some notes just to be sure you are remembering all your settings.
-While the Nikon will capture the camera settings it doesn’t show the SB900 settings in the embedded information, only that it was used.
+I suggest doing this assignment and taking notes to ensure you remember all your settings.
+While Nikon will capture the camera settings, the embedded information doesn’t show the SB900 settings; it only shows the used settings.

-Shoot all these combinations and you will have 16 different photos to compare the results.
-Add + series and you would have 28 total different ones to look through and compare.
+Shoot all these combinations; you will have 16 photos to compare the results.
+Add + series, and you will have 28 different ones to look through and compare.

-As you can see in these shots the background is consistent through each series and the skin tone gets brighter and darker due to the flash changing while the Camera setting stays the same.
-You then change the camera setting and re-shoot the series with the flash.
+As you can see in these shots, the background is consistent throughout each series, and the skin tone gets brighter and darker as the flash changes while the camera setting stays the same.
+You then adjust the camera setting and re-shoot the series.

-Here you can see me changing just the camera settings on the Nikon D3.
+Here, you can see me changing only the camera settings on the Nikon D3.
 The ISO stays the same.
-The aperture stays the same and by dialing this under the shutter speed will change automatically because I am using the exposure compensation to change it.
-Had I chosen to shoot this in Shutter Priority and not Aperture Priority the Aperture would change from each setting instead of the Shutter Speed.
+The aperture is the same, and dialing this under the shutter speed will adjust automatically because I am using the exposure compensation to change it.
+Had I chosen to shoot this in Shutter Priority and not Aperture Priority, the Aperture aperture changed from each setting instead of the Shutter Speed.

-Since the flash is off camera and I am using the Nikon SU-800 to control the flash, I am changing the SU-800 and not the SB-900.
-Here is what those changes will look like.
+Flash: The flash is off-camera, and I am using the Nikon SU-800 to control it.
+I a changing the SU-800 and not the SB-900.
+Wha will those changes look like?

-You can continue to go through to the -1, -2, -3 respectfully to get more combinations.
-The reason I am only changing A and not B or C is the Nikon SB-900 is set to Channel 1 Letter A.
+You can continue to go through the -1, -2, -3 respectfully to get more combinations.
+I am only changing A and not B or C because the Nikon SB-900 is set to Channel 1, Letter A.

 Camera -1, Flash 0 [Nikon D3, 85mm, f/1.4, ISO 200, 1/2000]